Chungking Mansions Explained

 P:Chóng qìng dà shà

 Chungking Mansions is a building located at 36–44 Nathan Road in Tsim Sha Tsui, Kowloon, Hong Kong.
-Though the building was supposed to be residential, it is made up of many independent low-budget hotels, shops and other services.
+Though the building was supposed to be residential, it is made up of many independent low-budget guesthouses, shops and other services.
 As well as selling to the public, the stalls in the building cater to wholesalers shipping goods to Africa and South Asia.[1]
 The unusual atmosphere of the building is sometimes compared to that of the former Kowloon Walled City.[2]

 Chungking Mansions features guesthouses, curry restaurants, African bistros, clothing shops, sari stores, and foreign exchange offices.
 It often acts as a large gathering place for some of the ethnic minorities in Hong Kong, particularly South Asians (Indians, Nepalese, Pakistanis, Bangladeshis and Sri Lankans), Middle Eastern people, Nigerians, Europeans, Americans, and many other peoples of the world.
 Peter Shadbolt of CNN stated that the complex was the "unofficial African quarter of Hong Kong".[3]